![]() | Fantasy Football 101: How to Smack-Trash Talk |

 The Farm

-That was a good one--I especially like the introduction of feminine hygene products ;-).
+That was a good one--I especially like the introduction of feminine hygene products.
 The raunchier the better.
 Ladies take note!
 If you take offense then you are out of the fraternity and, in work leagues, out goes a big career networking opportunity.
 I'm sure some reading this just said something like, "well that's no fair."
 However it is fair: it's not about your gender, it's about your ability to take a joke.
 In some cases, it's about your ability to take a bad joke.
-Whatever the case, you need a thick skin and all the thin skinned can just go get a hug from their BIG FAT MOMMA.
 If there is a moron misogynist in the league who's hammering you--fire back and don't cry about it.
-Nobody likes a whiner and you can't claim superior wit and tactfulness: you have to prove it in the forum.
+Nobody likes a whiner and you can't just claim superior wit and tactfulness: you have to prove it in the forum.
+Here's a great example of a woman smack-talking a man at a roast.
+She does it without memes.
+Just one-liners: exquisitely customized for her opponent.

 Note that I signed off with 'The Farm.'
 When posting always sign-off with your team name as it's your message board alter-ego.
 It's an important smackdicator because signing your real name makes a goof seem like a personal attack.

 If you named your team something like 'The Buckeyes' then you need to change your team name today!
-I've adopted Ohio as my home state and I love the Bucks, but The Bucks don't give you a platform from which to toss trash.
+Your favorite college team doesn't give you a platform from which to toss trash (catch trash is more like it).
 The same goes for all the other team names that are themeless.
 A guy in my league named his team "Snoop Dog, sponsored by Seagram's Gin--The Blue Bonic Chronic."
-That gave him a great theme for all his smack--he wrote all smackversations as if he were Snoop laying it down in the hood.
+That gave him a great theme for all his smack--he wrote all smack as if he were a rapper.

 Also, don't get attached to your team name.
 When the Snoop theme got old, my friend renamed his team, no biggie.
 However, don't change your team name too often.
 A good trick is to save name changes for the day you are on the receiving end of a lot of smack!
 One of my work friends joined a league that I commish and he stupidly called his team "Go Buckeyes."
 That was like wearing a 'kick-me' sign on his back.
 First of all, it's not very original to name your team 'The Buckeyes' when you live in Ohio.
-Second of all--he was a rookie, so he was just making it easy for the league vets to lay the smack on.
+Second of all--he was a rookie and rookies get smacked--don't make it easy for the league vets to haze you.

 Team name is a topic unto itself.
 Check out this fantasy team name blog.

 Back to my smack with Bloody Pulp: remember that you're writing for an audience.
-Since this league had a lot of rookies in it I really had to highlight the Smackdicators, e.g., I literally wrote-out "here comes some smack" with the pretense that I was giving them a smack lesson.
+Since this league had a lot of rookies in it I really had to highlight the Smackdicators, e.g., I literally wrote-out "here comes some smack" with the pretense that I was giving them a trash talk lesson.
 With rookies, you have to wear kid gloves until they get it.
-When you're smacking a veteran smacker there's no need for pretense--just include the Smackdicators and you'll be fine.
+When you're smacking a veteran then there's no need for pretense--just include the Smackdicators and you'll be fine.

 Don't forget to include a picture with your smack.
-A picture is like a team name or team logo--it gives your story a starting point.
+A funny picture is a great smackdicator.
+A picture is like a team name--it gives your story a starting point.
 Let's say you want to call your upcoming opponent a moron.
-You can do that in the league forum.
+You can just post something to that effect.
 However, you can do better!
 If your league allows you to post with an image on the league home page then you should:

-2008-10-10: Update: If you'd like to talk more about how-to Fantasy Football Trash Talk then try these Google search links: Google and Google.
+Trash Links: If you'd like to talk more about how-to Fantasy Football Trash Talk then try these Google search links: Google and Google.
 You ought to take a look at this too: The Art of Trash Talking.
 I don't like the NY Times politics, but this article is great and there is a forum of sorts on the page.
+Remember, plagarizing a one liner might be funny, but if you tailor it for your league it can be extra hilarious.